 In a recent post about my highlights of Ireland, I shared how Irish food took me by surprise—in the most delicious of ways.
 Let’s face it: visitors don’t make the journey to the Emerald Isle for its cuisine.
+But they should.

 The days of a ho-hum, meat-and-potato diet are long gone and have made way for a burgeoning food culture that continues to reinvent itself throughout the country.
 From Dublin to the counties of Clare and Kerry, my stomach was led to restaurant tables where I stuffed myself silly with Ireland’s best culinary offerings that today are proudly traditional yet innovative.